 The programme is designed to increase energy efficiency and reduce the environmental impact of our operations.
-During the year, our parent earned an A- rating from the project.
+During the year, our parent earned an A rating from the project, putting us in the top 5% of companies globally.
 This achievement reflects our commitment to sustainability across our operations around the world including Canada Life Limited.